jonyen/child-pickup-sms/README.md

 2. Reads blank rows in the pickup schedule and matches children to the sender's phone via **KidsInfo**
 3. Parses the reply:
    - **Fast path**: `YES` / `Y` / `OK` / etc. (regex) -> confirmed
-   - **Slow path**: free-form text -> Claude Haiku classifies as confirm, change, or ambiguous
+   - **Slow path**: free-form text -> Google Gemini Flash classifies as confirm, change, or ambiguous
 4. Writes the result to the pickup date column:
    - **Confirmed**: writes the ON-GOING person's name (cell is no longer blank)
    - **Changed**: writes the new pickup person's name